40net-iberia/terraform-modules/azure/README.md

-# Fortigate cluster HUB, site, VNET spokes and vHUB deployment on the Azure with Terraform
+# List of modules for Azure deployments
 ## Introduction

-This is a full example of an IaC deployment of a common HUB and SPOKE topology, with a Fortigate cluster in a inspection VNET acting as SDWAN HUB and connected to VNET spokes through peering and also with a vHUB.
+This is a collection of modules for Azure deployments.
+You can find an example of how to used each module example folder.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 0.12.0